PIE 6.xx

 A Quantified Backlash Drive mechanism will allow the two halves to run independently yet stay "synchronized".

-Early demonstrations coming soon to our YouTube & BitChute channels.
+Video demonstrations are now available YouTube & BitChute channels.

 More To Come soon, as testing and building continue!